usil/eventhos-web/README.md

-# Template angular 1.0.0
+# Eventhos Web Platform v1.0.0

-This is a simple template to use angular with material
+This the web platform to use eventhos.

 ## Technologies Used